VermeilChan/MetalSlugFontReborn/Docs/BUILD.md

 # Platforms

-You should be able to compile Aseprite successfully on the following
+You should be able to compile MetalSlugFontReborn successfully on the following
 platforms:

 - Windows 11 and 10 (Qt), Windows 11, 10, 8.1 (Console) x86-64.